Ficool

 "…you're lying," he whispered.

-Officer Nakamura spoke gently.
+Officer Nakamura's voice was gentle.
 "We found him early this morning.
 There were… signs of struggle."

-His uncle was many things annoying, loud but not someone who would go into the middle of the woods late at night and just… die.
+The word didn't fit.
+His uncle was loud, annoying, a total pervert but he wasn't the kind of guy who'd go into the woods at night and just… die.

 "What do you mean… struggle?"
-Ren asked, his voice sharper now.
+Ren's voice had an edge now.

 The officers hesitated.